Hideaki Itsuno: Devil May Cry and Dragon's Dogma (2003–2024)

-Future

 In 2012, Itsuno hinted that the Rival Schools and Capcom vs. SNK series may see a revival.
 The former series was once again hinted in the next year alongside the possibility of a new Devil May Cry entry.
 Itsuno has also expressed interest in developing a fighting game that would recreate the influence Street Fighter II had on the genre.